General-Zero/Flowde/flowde/README.md

 # Flowde

-Flowde is a simple python library made to simply test this Library
+Flowde is a simple python library made to help you code in python